zicklag/docs-1/cloud/glossary.md

 :::tip Directus Core Security Features

-Directus core comes with even more security features out-of-the-box, including IP address whitelabeling, 2FA enabling, SSO options, customization for Password Rule requirements and the flexibility to use any access token paradigm desired.
+Directus core comes with even more security features out-of-the-box, including IP address whitelabeling, MFA enabling, SSO options, customization for Password Rule requirements and the flexibility to use any access token paradigm desired.

 :::